-Error Condition - EBD
+Error Condition - Errb

-EBD indicates that the controller is reading a board temperature above 250°.
+Errb indicates that the controller is reading a board temperature above 250°.
 This means the actual temperature is above 250° or the board needs to be serviced.
-Check the board to see if there is enough air circulation to keep it cool.
-Check to see if there is enough insulation around the thermocouple inside the kiln chamber.

 Error Condition - Errt

 An Errt indicates that a write cycle to the non-volatile memory chip took too long.
 The board will need to be serviced.